-Roost Laptop Stand: The Roost stand is the one I’ve been using for the last three years as I’ve traveled the world.
+The Roost Laptop Stand is the one I’ve been using for the last three years as I’ve traveled the world.
 Whether I’m at my home office or a coffee shop this is my go to.
 It’s lightweight, adjustable and very portable.

-Boyota Adjustable Laptop Stand: This stand is more heavy duty and at a lower price point.
+The Boyota Adjustable Laptop Stand is more heavy duty and at a lower price point.
 It’s also adjustable so you can make sure that it’s set up to your perfect height.

-Apple Magic Keyboard: As a frequent traveler, I love the portable light feel, which is why I love using the apple magic keyboards.
+As a frequent traveler, I love the portable light feel, which is why I love using the Apple Magic Keyboard.
 It has a smooth aesthetic feel, is easily charged, and simple to transport.

-Apple Magic Trackpad: If you’re like me and can’t live without the Apple Trackpad, this is a great solution to keep the same functionality as your laptop but ergonomically.
-Like most apple products it’s on the more expensive side, but can help seamlessly integrate your apple suite.
+If you’re like me and can’t live without the Apple Magic Trackpad, this is a great solution to keep the same functionality as your laptop but ergonomically.
+Like most Apple products it’s on the more expensive side, but can help seamlessly integrate your Apple suite.

 Logitech M570 Wireless Trackball Mouse: This is a great ergonomic mouse option if you prefer something more traditional than the trackpad.
 It keeps your wrist at a proper position to prevent any fatigue or damage.

-Lepow Portable Monitor: Having a portable monitor is great if you’re often on the go.
-Whether traveling as a digital nomad, or traveling often for business, this will allow your productivity to not be affected.
+Having a portable monitor is great if you’re often on the go.
+Whether traveling as a digital nomad, or traveling often for business, the Lepow Portable Monitor will allow your productivity to not be affected.